jatcwang/talks/scala_implicits_101/src/main/tut/presentation.md

 - What are implicits?
 Why are they useful?
 - How does the compiler resolve implicits
-- Best practices
+- Best practices & tips
-- Tips and tricks when working with implicits

 ## Why Implicits?

-**Implicits makes Scala awesome**

 - Reduce boilerplate in everyday code
 - Typeclasses